 Sundaram has been a visiting Professor at the universities of Princeton, Johns Hopkins, Michigan, Ann Arbor, and Oxford.

-Sabih Ahmed was Senior Researcher at Asia Art Archive (AAA) from 2009 to 2020.
+Sabih Ahmed is Associate Director and Curator at the Ishara Art Foundation in Dubai.
+His curatorial work and research focus on modern and contemporary art of South Asia through diverse itineraries, languages and inter-disciplinary formations.
+Prior to Ishara, Ahmed was Senior Researcher at Asia Art Archive (AAA) from 2009 to 2020.
 He led various research initiatives pertaining to modern and contemporary art in India that include digitisation projects of art practitioners’ archives, developing digital bibliographies of vernacular art writing, and organizing conferences and workshops.
 He was a member of the Curatorial Collegiate of the 11th Shanghai Biennale (2016) with Raqs Media Collective as Chief Curators.

 Vidya Shivadas is a curator based in New Delhi.
 She completed her Master’s in Art Criticism from the Faculty of Fine Arts, M.S.
 University, Baroda in 2000.
 She is the Director of the not-for-profit Foundation for Indian Contemporary Art (FICA), set up in 2007 to support artists, art historians, curators, art critics and other professionals devoted to the study of contemporary Indian art, as well as to conduct educational and art outreach programmes.
 She has curated a number of exhibitions at the Vadehra Art Gallery since 2002, and guest-curated exhibitions at the Devi Art Foundation, Kiran Nadar Museum of Art and Edinburgh Art Festival.